Harold Warnock Cottee: Business career

-Cottee was proud of his all-Australian company and resisted overtures from interested overseas buyers, but eventually, when the U.S. company General Foods made an extremely high offer, he felt the shareholders should make the decision.
+Cottee was proud of his all-Australian company and resisted overtures from interested overseas buyers, but when the U.S. company General Foods made an offer, he felt the shareholders should make the decision.
 In 1966, Cottee's was bought by General Foods for the sum of $6 million, the highest price paid for an Australian company up to that time.
 Cottee was installed as chairman of Cottee's General Foods Ltd and retired two years later.
-(Australian Financial Review 5 April 1968.)

 Philanthropy

-Throughout his life Cottee gave generously to the Methodist church and other organisations he felt were worthy.
+Throughout his life Cottee gave generously to the Methodist Church and other organisations he felt were worthy.
 He particularly wanted to help disadvantaged children and young people.
 In 1961, he introduced passion fruit growing to Fiji and, after the sale of Cottee's Ltd., he bought the business himself to ensure the people of Sigatoka could continue to produce a cash crop and develop their community.
 The Fijians rewarded him by presenting him with a tabua (sperm whale's tooth), the highest honour bestowed in Fiji.

-Also in 1961, Cottee started to establish an orchard in Renmark, South Australia on 500 acres of virgin land, a property 2.5 kilometres long and half a kilometre wide.
-Cottee piped water several kilometres from the Murray River, and the property eventually became the largest citrus farm in the southern hemisphere, developed specifically as a donation to Wesley Mission.
-An example of his optimism and foresight, Cottee knew that this venture would not generate a profit for seven years but did not live to see that happen.
-The Mission cited the donation of the orchard as its greatest bequest ever up to that time and which showed how a thoughtful bequest can lead to ongoing support.
-By 2007, needy children in Sydney had benefited by more than $2 million from the sale of oranges and orange juice.
+Also in 1961, Cottee started to establish an orchard in Renmark, South Australia on 500 acres of virgin land, awhich became the largest citrus farm in the southern hemisphere, developed specifically as a donation to Wesley Mission.
+An example of his optimism and foresight, Cottee knew that this venture would not generate a profit for seven years but did not live to see that happen: by 2007, needy children in Sydney had benefited by more than $2 million from the sale of oranges and orange juice.

-Cottee supported the Wesley Mission for years and helped finance Alan Walker's "Mission to the Nation", In 1980, Dalmars Children's Homes opened a teenage refuge in Ashfield, Sydney, called "The Harold W. And Lois Cottee Lodge" in recognition of the late Harold Cottee and his wife.
+Cottee supported the Wesley Mission for years and helped finance Alan Walker's "Mission to the Nation", In 1980, Dalmars Children's Homes opened a teenage refuge in Ashfield, Sydney, called "The Harold W. And Lois Cottee Lodge" in recognition of Cottee and his wife.

 Honours

-On 12 June 1971, Harold Warnock Cottee, company director, received an Order of the British Empire (OBE) for services to industry and the community, and was about to be knighted when he died in 1973.
+On 12 June 1971, Cottee received an Order of the British Empire (OBE) for services to industry and the community, and was scheduled to be knighted when he died in 1973.

 Death

-Cottee was survived by his wife Lois and his seven children: Jean Lois, Harold Spencer, Kenneth James, Rosemary, Pauline, Carole and Dianne.
+Cottee was survived by his wife Lois and seven children: Jean Lois, Harold Spencer, Kenneth James, Rosemary, Pauline, Carole and Dianne.